 Professor Bruhl (BLB 1st floor) will post regular office hours, but you may make an appointment if you cannot make those hours.
-You are also welcome to drop in without an appointment any time he is around.
+You are also welcome to drop in without an appointment any time he is here.
 Judge Rosenthal will be available to meet with students after class or at any other mutually agreeable time and is also readily available by e-mail.

-Course Topics/Initial Set of Reading Assignments
+Course Topics/Reading Assignments